 - Major Pentatonic Scale

-Learning these two scales will be the bread-and-butter for creating your own blues guitar licks, and thankfully they’re a couple of the easiest ones to learn.
+Learning scales like these ones will be the bread-and-butter for creating your own blues guitar licks, and thankfully they’re a couple of the easiest ones to learn.
 In fact, these two scales are some of the first that a beginner player will learn, other than the major and minor scales of course.

 These scales aren’t just useful for blues guitarists though!
 Some of the most iconic rock and metal guitar licks have been based on these scales, and they are fundamental for jazz guitar playing as well.